-Acquired hypogammaglobulinaemia secondary to haematological malignancy or post HSCT - see Acquired-hypogammaglobulinaemia - haematological malignancy or post HSCT Specific antibody deficiency - see Specific antibody deficiency (SAD) IgG subclass deficiency - see Specific antibody deficiency (SAD) Secondary hypogammaglobulinaemia unrelated to haematological malignancy or stem cell transplantation - see Secondary hypogammaglobulinaemia (including iatrogenic immunodeficiency) Review Criteria for Assessing the Effectiveness of Ig Use Replacement therapy in common variable immune deficiency (CVID) - ESID diagnostic criteria met Initial review by an immunologist is required at six months and annually thereafter.
+Acquired hypogammaglobulinaemia secondary to haematological malignancy or post HSCT Specific antibody deficiency IgG subclass deficiency Secondary hypogammaglobulinaemia unrelated to haematological malignancy or stem cell transplantation

+Review Criteria for Assessing the Effectiveness of Ig Use

+Replacement therapy in common variable immune deficiency (CVID) - ESID diagnostic criteria met

+Initial review by an immunologist is required at six months and annually thereafter.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.

-The review criteria for primary immunodeficiency diseases are to ensure adequate replacement of antibody deficiency and to demonstrate clinical benefit from treatment.
-Clinical effectiveness of Ig therapy may be assessed by: On review of the initial authorisation period Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any history of infection A diagnosis of CVID has been made On review of a continuing authorisation period Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any history of infection Replacement therapy in possible common variable immune deficiency (CVID) - (below normal serum IgG but normal serum IgA level) Initial review is required by an Immunologist at six months and ongoing reviews at least annually to assess clinical benefit.
+The review criteria for inborn errors of immunity are to ensure adequate replacement of antibody deficiency and to demonstrate clinical benefit from treatment.

+- Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any history of infection

+AND

+- A diagnosis of CVID has been made

+• Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any history of infection

+Replacement therapy in possible common variable immune deficiency (CVID) - (below normal serum IgG but normal serum IgA level)

+Initial review is required by an Immunologist at six months and ongoing reviews at least annually to assess clinical benefit.
 Documentation of clinical effectiveness is necessary for continuation of Ig therapy.

 Cessation of Ig therapy should be considered at least after each 12 months of treatment.
 If serum IgM and IgA levels are trending upwards and near normal, this may suggest recovery of the immune system and a trial might be considered if the patient is well.
 Once the patient has normal IgA and IgM levels, the IgG is also likely to be normal and a trial off therapy may be undertaken.

 Ig therapy should be extended as required to enable cessation of therapy in September/October, with repeat clinical and/or immunological evaluation before re-commencement of therapy.

 This should particularly be considered in patients who do not have active bronchiectasis and/or suppurative lung disease.
 An immunoglobulin washout period of four to six months is necessary to enable an accurate assessment.
 Prophylactic antibiotics may be considered to cover the period of cessation of immunoglobulin therapy.
-Clinical effectiveness of Ig therapy may be assessed by: On review of the initial authorisation period history of infection

-• Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any
+• Monitoring of serum immunoglobulin levels (IgG, IgA and IgM) and any history of infection